ElementsProject/peerswap/docs/signetguide_lnd.md

 ## Install dependencies

-Peerswap requires _clightning_, _bitcoind_ and if the liquid testnet should be used also an _elementsd_ installation.
+Peerswap requires _lnd_, _bitcoind_ and if the liquid testnet should be used also an _elementsd_ installation.
 If you already have all of these installed you can let them run in signet, or testnet mode and skip to the section about using the plugin.

 ## Bitcoind (signet)